nickel-lang/organist/README.md

 - [Docker](https://docs.docker.com/desktop/).
     Containers can be used for providing both a coherent development environment and an arbitrary set of services (via [docker-compose](https://docs.docker.com/compose/) for instance).
-    They provide a very strong isolation and are very powerful.
+    They provide a very strong isolation and are fairly easy to set up.
     They tend to be quite rigid however, both when defining the environment (maintaining complex environments in a `Dockerfile` can be challenging) and when running it.
 - [Nix](https://github.com/nixos/nix), and in particular `nix-shell` and `nix develop`.
-    Nix is one of the main building blocks of Organist.
+    This is one of the main building blocks of Organist.
-    The tool itself acts at a lower level (it is strictly speaking a package manager), although a lot can be encoded in it.
+    Nix itself acts at a lower level (it is strictly speaking a package manager), although a lot can be encoded in it.
 - [Devenv](https://devenv.sh).
     This is arguably the main inspiration for Organist, with a fairly similar interface and many common principles.
     The main divergence between the tools is in the surface language (Nickel for Organist, Nix+YAML for devenv).